CIJA COVID-19 Resource Guide

 Canada Emergency Business Account

-To qualify, these organizations will need to demonstrate they paid between $50,000 to $1 million in total payroll in 2019.
+CEBA was expanded in April to include businesses that paid between $20,000 and $1.5 million in total payroll in 2019.
 Repaying the balance of the loan on or before December 31, 2022 will result in loan forgiveness of 25 percent (up to $10,000).
 Further details are available here.